michaelbornholdt/michaelbornholdt/README.md

 I am...

 MSc in Computational Science @ TU Munich
-Machine Learning Engineer & Project Manager @ Springbok AI
+Visiting Graduate Researcher @ Broad Institute of MIT and Harvard Machine Learning Engineer & Project Manager @ Springbok AI

 previously: B.Sc. in Physics from University of Hamburg, Imperial College London and UWA Perth; In addtion: work experience in Data Science, Strategy consulting and research.